CountTails/uci-notes/winter-2023/in4matx-191a/syllabus.md

     - Attendance not required
     - Sprint 2 reports
 - Week 7
+    - Project check in
+    - Attendance not required
 - Week 8
+    - Attendance not required
+    - Project check in
 - Week 9
+    - Project check in
+    - Group presentations
 - Week 10
+    - Project check in
+    - Attendance not required